butlermuwo/multi-step-form/README.md

 # Multi-step Form

-This is a test on creating a Multi-step form page in Vue JS.
+This is a Multi-step form page in Vue JS.

 ## Project Setup